whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 Get this:

-Spaying or neutering your cat will [improve their health](https://pets.webmd.com/reasons-spay-neuter-pet){:target="_blank"}.
+Spaying or neutering your cat will [improve their health](https://pets.webmd.com/reasons-spay-neuter-pet){:target="_blank" rel="noopener"}.

 But it doesn't stop there.

-The Ohio State University College of Veterinary Medicine [advises](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank"} to spay or neuter your cat, as this decreases allergen production.
+The Ohio State University College of Veterinary Medicine [advises](https://vet.osu.edu/sites/vet.osu.edu/files/legacy/documents/pdf/education/mph-vph/allergic%20to%20your%20cat.pdf){:target="_blank" rel="noopener"} to spay or neuter your cat, as this decreases allergen production.

-On the other hand, following study [states](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3519933/){:target="_blank"} that data about the effect of neutering a cat is inconsistent.
+On the other hand, following study [states](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3519933/){:target="_blank" rel="noopener"} that data about the effect of neutering a cat is inconsistent.

 And now?